Irene-Li/AnharmonicIce/README.md

 General purpose Python codes for averaging over Monte Carlo samples in vibrational analysis once they are obtained from CASTEP calculations.
 See the content of the files for more detailed documentations.

+Dependensities: h5py (for data storage), pandas (for reading from files), numpy, scipy, matplotlib

 Here is a brief summary of what each file does.

 ### efield.py